QianhuiWan/MethylationArray_Placenta/README.md

   * Plotted PCA plot for normalised data

-  We observed 5 outliers from 1st trimester, 4 from term and 2 potential outliers (one from term and one from second trimester), so we check samples from first, second trimester and term respectively.
+  We observed 5 outliers from 1 st trimester, 4 from term and 2 potential outliers (one from term and one from second trimester), so we checked samples from first, second trimester and term respectively.

   * Plot supplementary figure (result of sample clustering)

 ## Part 6

-* boxplot (mixed and pure placenta samples) for top 2% probes that significantly contributing to PC1 (delta beta > 0.2)
+* boxplot (mixed and pure placenta samples) for top 2% probes that significantly contributed to PC1 (delta beta > 0.2)

 * generate Figure 1 (containing PCA plots and boxplots)